HyDE-Project/hyde-gallery/README.md

 - [ ] Whatever comes to mind
 - [ ] Make a script to generate the README

-## Contributions
+## Contributions for additional themes
-+ Contribute in making themes
++ You can make your own themes and add them to our collection
-+ Share your theme to the gallery by adding an entry at the [hyde-themes.json](https://github.com/kRHYME7/hyde-gallery/blob/hyde-gallery/hyde-themes.json) file and [README.md](https://github.com/kRHYME7/hyde-gallery/blob/hyde-gallery/README.md) table.💗
++ Share your theme to our collection by adding an entry at the [hyde-themes.json](https://github.com/kRHYME7/hyde-gallery/blob/hyde-gallery/hyde-themes.json) file and then appending your theme to the [README.md](https://github.com/kRHYME7/hyde-gallery/blob/hyde-gallery/README.md) table.💗
-+ Add a preview by making a theme directory and the preview image inside it.
++ Remember to also add a preview by making a theme directory and one preview image inside it.

  [![ko-fi](https://ko-fi.com/img/githubbutton_sm.svg)](https://ko-fi.com/A0A3TECUZ)